Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 - writing chat messages

 #### 3.1.7 Settings
-The settings screen provide users with additional configuration options that are not included in the user profile settings.
+The settings screen provides users with additional configuration options that are not included in the user profile settings.

 Users can change their notification preferences: This includes the notification method and when they want to be notified, e.g.
 - when someone invites you to a new event